eclipse-tractusx/portal-assets/developer/Technical Documentation/Others/Images, Graphics and Diagrams.md

 ## Scaling

-Most of the time it's the best idea to scale bitmap images to the display size - when they are scaled down we transfer unnecessary large data and when scaled up to a higher resolution they will become blurry because the detail information is missing and the browser will interpolate the missing pixels.
+Most of the time it's the best idea to scale bitmap images to the display size - when they will be scaled down to a lower resolution we transfer unnecessary large data and when scaled up to a higher resolution they will become blurry because the detail information is missing and the browser will interpolate the missing pixels.
 Vector images like SVG will look sharp at any resolution because the image is "drawn" from scratch again.

 JPEG Bitmap, 30% Quality, 4x size<br/>
 Extreme lossy compression results in a small file size but poor image quality with heavy artifacts.<br/>